Redvers Encryption Device

 - Runs on any COBOL platform

-- Distributed in COBOL source code (cloaked)
+- Distributed in COBOL source code ("cloaked")

 - Fast, efficient, professional and fully scalable

-- Supports calls from batch or on-line
+- Supports calls from batch or on-line (eg: CICS)

-- Free 30 day trial available
+- Free 30 day trial

 How strong is AES encryption?